-Inspection Tallies t y Reason of Ineligibility or Noncompletion State: FFY: 2016 (1) INELIGIBLE (2) ELIGIBLE Reason for Ineligibility (a) Counts Reason for Noncompletion (a) Counts Out of business In operation but closed at time of visit Does not sell tobacco products Unsafe to access Inaccessible by youth Presence of police Private club or private residence Youth inspector knows salesperson Temporary closure Moved to new location Unlocatable Drive-thru only/youth inspector has no driver's license Wholesale only/Carton sale only Tobacco out of stock Vending machine broken Ran out of time Duplicate Other noncompletion reason(s) (Describe.)
+Inspection Tallies by Reason of Ineligibility or Noncompletion State: FFY: 2021 (1) INELIGIBLE State: FFY: 2021 (2) ELIGIBLE Reason for Noncompletion In operation but closed at time of visit Unsafe to access Presence of police Youth inspector knows salesperson Moved to new location Drive-thru only/youth inspector has no driver's license Tobacco out of stock Ran out of time Other noncompletion reason(s) (Describe.)
+Reason for Ineligibility (a) Counts Reason for Noncompletion Out of business In operation but closed at time of visit Does not sell tobacco products Unsafe to access Inaccessible by youth Presence of police Private club or private residence Youth inspector knows salesperson Temporary closure Moved to new location Unlocatable Drive-thru only/youth inspector has no driver's license Wholesale only/Carton sale only Tobacco out of stock Vending machine broken Ran out of time Duplicate Other noncompletion reason(s) (Describe.)
 Other ineligibility reason(s) (Describe.)
 Total Total